Pricing and what is included: how the all-inclusive price is built

 Deposit, balance, and the refund tier

-- After the second design conversation, we send a written confirmation with the full per-person AUD figure.
+- After the second design conversation, we send a written confirmation with the full per-person figure in the contracting currency.

 - A 20% deposit confirms the booking.
 We hold all reservations against this.